A carillon is a large musical instrument consisting of at least 23 bells tuned chromatically to create a concordant harmonic effect.

 The original 49 bells were private donations in memory of World War One casualties.
 A 1926 invitation by the Wellington War Memorial Carillon Society to purchase bells met with immediate success from the public.
 Each bell has a name and dedication inscription.
 One is dedicated to Leslie Beauchamp, brother of writer Katherine Mansfield.
 Other bells bear the names of military units and specific battles.
+A list of the inscriptions found on the original 49 bells is taken from a 1932 publication.
 The British firm, Gillett & Johnston cast the bells in Crydon, England.

 Since 1984, the Carillon has been substantially rebuilt and enlarged.
 20 mid range bells have been replaced and 21 smaller treble bells have been added.
 To mark the 50th anniversary of the ending of World War Two, the Government donated in 1995 four large bells - Grace (Aroha), Hope (Tumanako), Remembrance (Whakamaharatanga) and Peace (Rangimarie).
 These bells were cast by the Whitechapel Bell Foundry in London, England.
 In addition, National Carillonist Timothy Hurd donated 5 smaller bells.